How Australian Businesses Could Save Money On Their Staff.

 A combination of various delivery modes.
 Also known as "Mixed Delivery" or "Blended Learning".
 This includes Virtual, Face to Face and Workplace Based

-Students who successfully complete this Qualification may undertake:
+Students who successfully complete this Program may undertake:

 - SIT50416 Diploma of Hospitality Management

-This qualification provides a pathway to work in organisations such as restaurants, hotels, clubs, pubs, cafes and coffee shops, or to run a small business in these sectors.
+This Program provides a pathway to work in organisations such as restaurants, hotels, clubs, pubs, cafes and coffee shops, or to run a small business in these sectors.
 Possible job titles include: